Olympus TG-5 vs Panasonic G1

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the G1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G1 was succeeded by the Panasonic G2.
+Both the TG-5 and the G1 have been discontinued, but can regularly be found used on eBay.
+The G1 was replaced by the Panasonic G2, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 Review summary: Olympus TG-5 vs Panasonic G1

 So what is the bottom line?
 Is there a clear favorite between the Olympus TG-5 and the Panasonic G1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Broader imaging potential: Can record not only still images but also 4K/30p movies.

 - Faster burst: Shoots at higher frequency (20 vs 3 flaps/sec) to capture the decisive moment.

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.